Tprrt's Blog

 Once the toolchain has been extracted you have to set the required environment variables to cross-compile binaries:

-• PATH: It shall be extended then the cross-tools from the cross-toolchain will be available from the environment
+• PATH: It shall be extended so that the cross-tools from the cross-toolchain will be available from the environment

 • CROSS_COMPILE: In order to clarify the prefix used by the cross-tools